 Trading and Synthetic Risk Transfer Instruments

 We also regularly represent banks, hedge funds, REITs, private equity funds, sponsors, portfolio companies and local/municipal government, corporate and other end users on a variety of exchange-traded and over-the-counter hedging and derivatives products in connection with the establishment of trading and investment platforms, including bespoke and plain-vanilla agreements for trading in swaps, options, futures and forwards linked to a variety of underliers such as interest rate, currency, credit, equity, commodity, energy, cryptocurrency and other bespoke risk exposures.
 Such work has included:

-- Advice to introducing brokers, commodity trading advisors, commodity pool operators, swap dealers, swap execution facilities, investment funds and energy-sector and other corporate end users on CFTC, Commodity Exchange Act and EMIR/EU regulatory requirements and compliance matters in connection with derivatives brokerage and commodity trading activities, as well as on applicability of commodity regulations and exemptions to commercial transactions for physical delivery and hedging of metals, oil and gas, electricity, environmental attributes, and other commodities;
+- advice to introducing brokers, commodity trading advisors, commodity pool operators, swap dealers, swap execution facilities, investment funds and energy-sector and other corporate end users on CFTC, Commodity Exchange Act and EMIR/EU regulatory requirements and compliance matters in connection with derivatives brokerage and commodity trading activities, as well as on applicability of commodity regulations and exemptions to commercial transactions for physical delivery and hedging of metals, oil and gas, renewable energy credits, environmental attributes and other commodities;

-- Advice on applicable federal and state regulatory issues such as existing, new and proposed CFTC, SEC and banking, AML (KYC/CIP) and FinCEN regulations;
+- advice on applicable federal and state regulatory issues such as existing, new and proposed CFTC, SEC and banking, AML and FinCEN regulations;

-- Variable prepaid forward transactions (both domestic and cross-border) and advice on related securities law, eligibility under the applicable Basel regulations, and other regulatory issues;
+- variable prepaid forward transactions (both domestic and cross-border) and advice on related securities laws, eligibility under the applicable Basel regulations, and other regulatory issues;

 - SPV-linked and other structured capital markets products, and the creation and disclosure of proprietary indices linked to swaps or structured products; and